Jirafek/rsschool-cv/cv.md

 ### Hello, my name is Serafim

-## I love your mom, u love my mom, together we will kaban)
+## I love your mom, u love my mom, together we will be kaban)